Health Footprint Project

 The health footprint project invited to create a common ground for health action by summarizing current knowledge on different definitions of healthy diets and consequences of bad dietary habits, namely diet related disorders.

-As a consequence, and a result of the project, Eaternity included additional Health Score indicator into the Eaternity App to support the overall goal of reducing the food related climate impact.
+As a consequence, and a result of the project, Eaternity included additional Vita Score indicator into the Eaternity App to support the overall goal of reducing the food related climate impact.

 At the Health Footprint Workshop 2016 held in Zürich we discussed with scientists, chefs, consumers and farmers the state of the knowledge in sciences and which indicators are crucial to assess environmental sustainability of food.